Initially, code reviews have no reviewers.

 When a group is a required reviewer, it can be set to operate in one of two ways:

-- All votes required: all members of the group must up-vote the review to allow the review to be approved.
+- Require all: all members of the group must up-vote the review to allow the review to be approved.

-- One vote required: at least one member of the group must up-vote the review to allow the review to be approved.
+- Require one: at least one member of the group must up-vote the review to allow the review to be approved.
 If any member of the group down-votes the review, the review cannot be approved.

 Required reviewers are expected to take greater care while performing a review than non-required reviewers, as their votes affect whether a review can be approved or not.